 Hippopotamus Information Index

-You will find a group of Hippos living in the lakes and rivers.
-Sometimes the groups are very small with only about five members.
-They can be as large at to have thirty members though.
+You will find a group of Hippos living in lakes and rivers.
+Sometimes the groups are very small with only about five members, but they can be as large as thirty members though.
 It depends on if there is enough room for their basic needs to be met.

 The main source of food for the Hippo is the short grass.
 They spend five or more hours grazing every single evening.
 They may walk up to five miles during that period of time.
-They can also consume up to 150 pounds of food per day.
+A hippo can also consume up to 150 pounds of food per day.

 The majority of Hippo’s that live in the wild are found in Africa.
 Approximately 125,000 to 150,000 of them are found in that area.
 Smaller amounts of these animals are found in some other areas.

-There is no other creature in the world that displays as unique of a body at the Hippo.
+There is no other creature in the world that presents a body similar to the Hippo.
 They are well known due to the rounded barrel shape of their bodies.
 This is the core part of them and where most of the bulk comes in.